Monday, April 10, 2023

 In the woodland, the early plants are in full swing.

-Toothwort blooms by the hundreds.
+Toothwort blooms by the thousands.
+Wide-leaved leeks will bloom later.

 May 3 - in the savanna